Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 3. Ask the participant for the required information (age and gender) and type it into the experiment's dialogue window

-   - What should result is the Welcome Screen of the experiment: **Leave it as is!**
+   - What should result is the Welcome Screen of the experiment: **Leave it like that!**

 4. Explain to the participant that you are going to place electrodes to their face in order to record facial muscle activation

-5. Ask them to take a seat slightly on the side in order to allow you a better angle for the procedure
+5. Ask them to take a seat slightly to the side facing you in order to allow you a better angle for the procedure

+   1. Put on the single-use gloves
-   1. Put skin preparation gel on a cotton pad
+   2. Put skin preparation gel on a cotton pad
       - Apply and rub the gel on the relevant area with cotton pad
       - The dead skin-cells will become visible
-      - Make that you:
+      - Make sure that you:
         - ...apply the gel at the complete area
         - ...rub away all the dead skin-cells away from the area
-   2. Open a alcohol wipe pack
-      - Use the alcohol wipe to disinfect the complete area
+   3. Use the alcohol wipe to disinfect the complete area you just applied the gel to
-   3. Place electrodes on the face (remove stickers beforehand)
+   4. Place electrodes on the face (remove stickers beforehand)
       - Correct electrode placement is explained elsewhere...
+      - While holding the participant's head in place (ask for permission), lightly yet firmly press on the electrode
-   4. Ask the participant to turn their chair back towards the experiment computer
+   5. Ask the participant to turn their chair back towards the experiment computer
       - Ask them to make themselves comfortable as they will not be able to move much around after this
-   5. When the participant is ready, clip electrode cables on the electrodes (colours do matter)
+   6. When the participant is ready, clip electrode cables on the electrodes (colours do matter)
-      - Black is for the ground electrode
+      - **Black** is for the ground electrode
-      - White and Red are for the muscle electrodes
+      - **White** and **Red** are for the muscle electrodes
-   6. Secure cables with the attached clips to the clothes and with pins to the hair
+   7. Secure cables with the attached clips to the clothes and with pins to the hair
       - Make sure that the cables don’t dangle in the participant’s face or hang down loosely behind the head

 6. In the acquisition computer, start the recording in AcqKnowledge by pressing "Start" (green arrow)

-7. Check baseline before starting the experiment
+7. Check baseline and activation before starting the experiment

+   - Ask the participant to stay neutral (to see baseline), and then to frown or to smile (to see the activation on the muscle)
+     - "I'm going to ask you to stay still for a moment"
-   - "Please frown a few times, and now please smile, and again"
+     - "Now if you could please frown a few times...
+And now please smile, and again"
    - Check that everything’s being recorded correctly, that everything stays in place and that the baseline doesn’t include too much noise
    - If there is an unusual amount of noise in the recordings, you will need to reapply the electrodes
      - With new gel, electrode tape, etc.